maziano/prem82.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 I don't know.

-Everyone will have their own, unique realization - if you spend your time to understand your instinct.
+Everyone will have their own, unique realization - if you spend time to understand your instinct.

-Selectively ignoring an fact suppresses your instinct.
+Selectively ignoring a fact suppresses your instinct.
 Isn't it?.

 I don't care if you are vegan or meat eater.